Up to 35,000 homes left without running water after surge in burst pipes

 Aviva, an insurance company, has urged people to watch out for water leaks as the weather becomes warmer and frozen pipes start to thaw.

-“This has resulted in many of our drinking water storage tanks, which hold treated water before it is pumped to customers’ taps, going empty or very low.
-Although we planned for this, we cannot predict when and where pipes will burst and are reacting as quickly as possible.”

-He said teams were “working flat out” to find and fix leaks but urged customers to help by checking for leaks themselves.

-A Southern Water spokesperson said on Tuesday: “We are sorry for the distress and inconvenience caused to our customers by the disruption to water supplies in Thanet.
+A Southern Water spokesperson said on Tuesday: “We are sorry for the distress and inconvenience caused to our customers by the disruption to water supplies in Thanet.”

-“Our teams worked through the night and have fixed the burst water main at Rumfields, Broadstairs.
-Although the repair is now complete, the network is complex and it will take time to get water flowing throughout and supply to fully return.”

 Join our new commenting forum